Heat Pump Installation Lexington

 What is a dual-fuel heat pump system?

 A dual-fuel heat pump system combines a heat pump with a backup heating source, such as a gas furnace.
 It leverages the strengths of both systems for cost-effective climate control.
-The heat pump operates as the primary heating and cooling system in mild to moderate temperatures.
+When temperatures drop below a certain threshold, the gas furnace automatically kicks in to provide more cost-effective heating.

 What is the difference between an air source heat pump and a geothermal heat pump?